JaysonMatula/Auto-Depreciation-Determiner/README.md

 # 03/25/2026:

-Created the index.html, styles.css, and main.js files on GitHub.
+Created the index.html, styles.css, and main.js files.

 # 03/26/2026: